Jungerman ladders and index 2 constructions for genus embeddings of dense regular graphs: The good news: octahedral graphs

-for $n \equiv 2 \pmod{3}$. \end{theorem} \begin{proof} For $n$ sufficiently large, we start with a triangular embedding of $O_{2n-4}+\overline{K_4}$ and use one handle to supply the missing edges.
-For the smallest two cases, namely when $2n = 4,10$, these embeddings do not exist (the latter case is mentioned by Ellingham and Schroeder~\cite{EllinghamSchroeder-Ham2}), but there are more direct embeddings. $O_4$ is just the 4-cycle $C_4$, which is certainly planar.
-A genus embedding of $O_{10}$ can be found by deleting two additional edges from the triangular embedding of $K_{10}-3K_2$ in Appendix~\ref{app-sporadic}.
-The construction of the latter embedding is due to J.\ L.\ Gross (personal communication).
+This join is disconnected when $2m = 4$, and Ellingham and Schroeder~\cite{EllinghamSchroeder-Ham2} showed that when $2m = 10$, no orientable triangular embedding exists.
+We find genus embeddings in other ways: $O_4$ is just the planar 4-cycle $C_4$, and a genus embedding of $O_{10} \cong K_{10}-5K_2$ can be found by deleting two additional independent edges from the triangular embedding of $K_{10}-3K_2$ in Appendix~\ref{app-sporadic}.
+The construction of the latter embedding is due to Jonathan L.\ Gross (personal communication).

-$O_{2n-4}$ can be described as a circulant graph, so we attempt to find an embedding for it using orientable cascades.
-In particular, we want the embedding to be triangular except for four Hamiltonian faces that arise from vortices.
-We subdivide each of those faces with new vertices labeled $w,x,y,z$.
-To obtain a genus embedding of the octahedral graph $O_{2n}$, we add the edges of a 4-cycle in the subdivision vertices using one handle.

-The orientable cascades for $2n \geq 28$ are shown in Figures \ref{fig-o28}, \ref{fig-smallcascades}, \ref{fig-case10-cascades}, and \ref{fig-case4-cascades}.
-We note that in Figure~\ref{fig-case4-cascades}, the two families essentially differ in just the rotations at three vertices.
-For the two remaining small cases $2n = 16, 22$, we found other embeddings (see Appendix~\ref{app-sporadic}) via exhaustive search.

-Transforming these triangular embeddings of $O_{2n-4}+\overline{K_4}$ into genus embeddings of $O_{2n}$ will proceed in a similar fashion in all cases.
-The rotation at vertex 0 for all of these embeddings is of the form:
+Returning to the general case, we use the two \emph{ad hoc} rotation systems for $2m = 16, 22$ listed in Appendix \ref{app-sporadic} and the orientable cascades in Figures \ref{fig-o28}, \ref{fig-smallcascades}--\ref{fig-case4-cascades-odd}.
+Transforming these triangular embeddings of $O_{2m-4}+\overline{K_4}$ into genus embeddings of $O_{2m}$ will proceed in a relatively unified fashion.
+The rotation at vertex $0$ is always of the form:

-After deleting the edges $(0,3)$ and $(0,-3)$, the edges $(w,x)$ and $(y,z)$ are added in the resulting quadrilateral faces, as shown in Figure~\ref{fig-octadj}(a).
-For $2n \geq 28$, the rotations at vertices $-6$ and $x$ are of the form

-Using this fact, we initiate a sequence of edge flips, starting with the edge $(-3, x)$, to regain the edge $(0,3)$, as seen in Figure~\ref{fig-octadj}(b).
-One can check that the sequences of edge flips starting from $(-3, x)$ in the embeddings of $O_{12}+\overline{K_4}$ and $O_{18}+\overline{K_4}$ in Appendix~\ref{app-sporadic} also restore the edge $(0,3)$.
+We first apply a few modifications to the derived embeddings using \emph{edge flips}, where an edge is deleted and the other diagonal of the resulting quadrilateral face is added in its place.
+Delete the edges $(0,3)$ and $(0,2m{-}7)$, and add $(w,x)$ and $(y,z)$ in the newly created quadrilaterals, as shown in Figure~\ref{fig-octadj}(a).
+For each embedding, there is a sequence of edge flips, shown in Figure \ref{fig-edgeflip}, that starts by deleting the edge $(2m{-}7, x)$ and ends with adding back the edge $(0,3)$.

-Finally, Figure~\ref{fig-octadj}(c) shows how with one handle, one can add the new edges $(x,z)$ and $(w,y)$, and reinsert the deleted edges $(0, -3)$ and $(x, -3)$.
-The final embedding is of the octahedral graph $O_{2n}$ and achieves the Euler lower bound.
+Finally, Figure~\ref{fig-octadj}(b) shows how one can insert a handle between the shaded faces in Figure~\ref{fig-octadj}(a) to add the new edges $(x,z)$ and $(w,y)$, and reinsert the deleted edges $(0, 2m{-}7)$ and $(x, 2m{-}7)$.
+The final embedding is a minimum genus embedding of the octahedral graph $O_{2m}$, which can be checked by noting that there are two quadrilateral faces formed by the handle, and all the other faces are triangular.

 \end{proof}